top of page

 DSC_0547.JPG

 Sheridan Lake: The first trip of the year is to Sheridan Lake which is situated along Highway 24, the “Fishing Highway”, 32 km southeast of the village of 93 Mile House on Highway 97 or 70 km from Little Fort on Highway 5 in the B.C.
 Cariboo.
 This lake is one of the best stocked lakes in the region with rainbow, brook and lake trout over 16 lb.
-Club members during the 2019 trip landed several in the 3 to 6+ lb range.
+Club members often land trout in the 3 to 6+ lb range.
 Club members stay at the Loon Bay Resort where there are six 1- and 2-bedroom cabins, each with 2- or 3-piece bathrooms, plus there are both full-serviced RV and tent accommodations.
 Check the Club Calendar page for trip dates.

 20190613_130417.jpg